-4.4.1.
 Support for Cloud Infrastructure Profiles and flavors

-Reference Model section 4 and 5 provide information about the Cloud Infrastructure Profiles and their size information.
+Reference Model [1] sections 4 and 5 provide information about the Cloud Infrastructure Profiles and their size information.
 OpenStack flavors with their set of properties describe the VM capabilities and size required to determine the compute host which will run this VM.
 The set of properties must match compute profiles available in the infrastructure.
 To implement these profiles and sizes, it is required to set up the flavors as specified in the tables below.